rstudio/hex-stickers/README.md

   "filename": "meta/dplyr.json"
 }
 ```

-make sure name only has lowercase letters, numbers and hyphens
+Make sure name only has lowercase letters, numbers and hyphens